Daniel Day-Lewis: 2000s

 After a three-year absence from acting on screen, Day-Lewis returned to film by reuniting with Martin Scorsese for Gangs of New York (2002).
 He took on the role of villainous gang leader William "Bill the Butcher" Cutting, starring opposite Leonardo DiCaprio, who played Bill's young protégé as well as Cameron Diaz, Jim Broadbent, John C. Reilly, Brendan Gleeson, and Liam Neeson.
 To help him get into character, he hired circus performers to teach him to throw knives.
 While filming, he was never out of character between takes, including keeping his character's New York accent.

 At one point during filming, having been diagnosed with pneumonia, he refused to wear a warmer coat, or to take treatment, because it was not in keeping with the period.
 He was eventually persuaded to seek medical treatment.
 The film divided critics while Day-Lewis received plaudits for his portrayal of Bill the Butcher.
 Rotten Tomatoes's critical consensus reads, "Though flawed, the sprawling, messy Gangs of New York is redeemed by impressive production design and Day-Lewis's electrifying performance."
-It earned Day-Lewis his third Oscar nomination, and won him his second BAFTA Award for Best Actor in a Leading Role.
+It earned Day-Lewis his third Oscar nomination, and won him his second BAFTA Award for Best Actor in a Leading Role and first Actor Award for Outstanding Performance by a Male Actor in a Leading Role.

 In the early 2000s, Day-Lewis's wife, director Rebecca Miller, offered him the lead role in her film The Ballad of Jack and Rose, in which he played a dying man with regrets over how his life had evolved, and over how he had brought up his teenage daughter.
 While filming, he arranged to live separately from his wife to achieve the "isolation" needed to focus on his own character's reality.
 The film received mixed reviews.